mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 "Lin," thi said. "grab a few paocha leaves from the cupboard."

 The kaln rose to fulfill hae mother's request and chimed at Kipnu, "I didn't mean to call you blue.
-I think blue looks good on you."
+I think blue is pretty."
+Hae eyes struggled to meet his, as if thi was thinking about something else.
+He noticed something on hae face in the light: a wooden circle covering hae left ear, smoothed and oiled by the hands of a tinker.
+He noted its peculiarity, but felt that it was too early to ask.

 Casra took a satchel from the kaln and pulled out two small dried leaves with hae finger.
 "Here, rub some of this on your tongue and then wash it down with some water.
 It will taste bitter for a bit, but it keeps your body warm and the cravings at bay."